Rina-Irene-arch/Video-Games-Sales-Analysis_SQL_Study_Case/README.md

-# Video Games Sales Analyis With SQL
+# Video Games Sales Analysis With SQL
 ---------------------------------------------------------------------------------------------------------------------------
 Analyzing an aggregated dataset of video games sales, covering all games (1980-2020) by their sales and rating distribution.
 ---------------------------------------------------------------------------------------------------------------------------